 Distance-based Vet Tech Programs

-For residents of more rural regions of South Dakota or those with various time commitments which prevent them from attending an on-campus program, there are also eight CVTEA-accredited online programs.
-These involve a combination of online coursework and clinical trainings which are completed at approved veterinary facilities close to a student’s home.
+For residents of more rural regions of South Dakota or those with various time commitments which prevent them from attending an on-campus program, there are also ten CVTEA-accredited online programs.
+These involve a combination of online coursework and clinical training which are completed at approved veterinary facilities close to a student’s home.